jogendra/jogendra.github.io/_posts/2020-06-10-i-do-dotfiles.md

 - [Keep sensitive data encrypted in dotfiles](https://www.outcoldman.com/en/archive/2015/09/17/keep-sensitive-data-encrypted-in-dotfiles/)
 - [Securing Information in dotfiles with Password-Store (pass)](https://chrisschuld.com/2019/06/securing-information-in-dotfiles-and-aliases-with-pass/)

 I hope this post will give you enough push to start with your own dotfiles.
 Looking forword to your freshly brewed dotfiles.
 You can reach out to me on [Twitter](https://twitter.com/jogendrafx) in case of anything.
-Thanks for the read :)
+Thanks for the read :) Please take care of security of your system (or remote system) and your mental health :sparkles: :sparkles: